xelageo/hexagonrpc/fastrpc/README.md

 The reverse tunnel calls the `adsp_listener_next2` remote method to receive method calls for the Application Processor.

-Interfaces are listed in the `fastrpc_listener_interfaces` variable.
+Interfaces are initialized in the `start_reverse_tunnel` function, in hexagonrpcd/rpcd.c.

 ## HexagonFS